sybrew/the-seo-framework/readme.txt

 == Upgrade Notice ==

 = 3.1.0 =
 This is a major update.
 Make a backup of your database before upgrading.
-If you use the Extension Manager, update it to 1.5.2 or greater before updating this plugin.
-In the 3.1.0 update, WordPress 4.6 (or greater) and PHP 5.4 (or greater) is required.
+WordPress v4.6 (or greater) and PHP v5.4 (or greater) are now required.
+If you use the Extension Manager, update it to v1.5.2 (or greater) before updating this plugin.
+Downgrading is possible.

 = 3.0.0 =
 A major update.
 Make a backup of your database before upgrading.